open-keychain/open-keychain/README.md

 3. Export ANDROID_HOME pointing to your Android SDK
 4. Execute ``./gradlew build``

-### Development with Eclipse
+### Development with Android Studio

-Android Studio is currently not supported or recommended!
+I am using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
+Development with Eclipse is currently not possible because I am using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).

-1. File -> Import -> Android -> Existing Android Code Into Workspace, choose "libraries/ActionBarSherlock"
+1. Clone the project from github
-2. Repeat step 1 with "libraries/HtmlTextView", "libraries/StickyListHeaders/library", "libraries/AndroidBootstrap", "libraries/zxing", "libraries/zxing-android-integration", "OpenPGP-Keychain"
+2. From Android Studio: File -> Import Project -> Select the cloned top folder
-3. Now all required source files are available in Eclipse
+3. Import project from external model -> choose Gradle

 ## Keychain API